btzy/CS4212-compiler/Programming Assignment 2 Readme.md

 # Features
 Some of the more interesting features of my compiler are highlighted here, in the hope of gaining me more marks :)

-Of course, my compiler does produce correct IR3 code for all valid Jlite programs, but that should be expected of everybody.
+Of course, my compiler does produce correct IR3 code for all valid Jlite programs, but that should be expected from all compilers.
 This section is for the more interesting features.

 ## Handling of "null"
 As required by the Jlite specification, null represents two possible things depending on the context:
 - Indicating the lack of an object, or a "null object", which is usual Java behaviour
 - Indicating an empty string.

-In particular, this means that `null == ""` should return `true`, and `null + null` should return `null` (or `""`) (since string concatenation is allowed with the `+` operator.
+In particular, this means that `null == ""` should return `true`, and `null + null` should return `null` (or `""`) (since string concatenation is allowed with the `+` operator).

 My compiler treats the `null` expression as a special kind of type (which I call the "null type").
-The null type can be present in the syntax tree, but cannot exist after type-checking as completed.
+The null type can be present in the syntax tree, but cannot exist after type-checking is completed.
 Specifically, as part of type-checking, the actual type of each `null` expression is determined, and the actual type is attached to the expression (the actual type can be either `String` or some class type).

 The actual type is determined via a type coercion process, which depends on the context that the value is used in.
 These are some examples:
 - When assigning to an variable (e.g. `x = null;`), the `null` is coerced to the type of the variable being assigned to